-Based on the measured dispersions of longitudinal and transverse acoustic phonon branches in single crystalline hcp-Cobalt, we have derived the five independent elastic moduli C{11} , C{33} , C{44} , C{12} and C{13} as a function of pressure up to 25 GPa at room temperature.
+Based on the measured dispersions of longitudinal and transverse acoustic phonon branches in single crystalline hcp-Cobalt, we have derived the five independent elastic moduli C{11} , C{33} , C{44} , C{12} and C{13} for pressures of 31.5 and 39 GPa at room temperature, extending the previously investigated range.

 Figure 1: Evolution of the elastic moduli C{11} and C{33} with pressure.
-Lines are linear fits to the data.
+The red lines are linear fits to the data.
 The determined pressure derivative and the extrapolation to room pressure are reported as well.
-Ultrasound measurements at room pressure are indicated as triangles.
+Ultrasound measurements at room pressure are indicated as green triangles.

-High quality single crystals (90 μ m diameter and 15-20 μ m thickness with their surface normal parallel to the [110] direction) were loaded in a Rhenium gasket and pressurized in a diamond anvil cell (DAC) with helium as pressure transmitting medium.
-To cover the entire pressure range, four cells with slightly different characteristics were used.
+High quality single crystals (45 μ m diameter and 20 μ m thickness with their surface normal parallel to the [110] direction) were loaded in a Rhenium gasket and pressurized in a diamond anvil cell (DAC) with helium as pressure transmitting medium.
 The pressures were determined in situ by the conventional ruby fluorescence technique and crosschecked with x-ray diffraction, making use of the known equation of state of cobalt [1,2].
-The experiment was performed with an overall energy resolution of 3 meV and a momentum resolution of 0.3 nm^{-1} , recording either the complete dispersion (8-10 q points) or a few points at low q.
-The sound velocities were derived from a linear fit to the lower part of the phonon dispersion curves.
-The elastic moduli are then determined solving the Christoffel equation for each of the five phonon branches.
-Representative results are shown in Figure 1 for C11 and C33.
+The experiment was performed with an overall energy resolution of 3 meV and a momentum resolution of 0.3 nm-1.
+Tree to four points were recorded in the linear part of the dispersion branch in order to derive the sound velocities from the slope of the linear fit made to these data.
+The elastic moduli were then determined solving the Christoffel equation for each of the five phonon branches.
+Representative results are shown in Figure 1 for C{11} and C{33} .
 All five Cij's show a linear behaviour in the explored pressure range as witnessed by the fit to the data points, thus allowing robust estimates of their pressure derivatives.
 Moreover, extrapolation of the Cij(P) curves towards room pressure yields an excellent agreement with the values obtained by ultrasound measurements [3].

-Further, the knowledge of the elastic moduli allows the derivation of the anisotropy of the sound velocity in the meridian (a-c) plane for each pressure and thus comparisons with the anisotropy estimated from first principle calculations [4].
+Further, the knowledge of the elastic moduli allows the derivation of the anisotropy of the longitudinal and transverse sound velocity in the meridian (a-c) plane for each pressure and thus comparisons with the anisotropy estimated from first principle calculations [4].